christian1980nrw/VenusOS-SDM72D-M-V2-Eastron-Modbus-driver/README.md

 Victron SDM72D-M-2 MID Modbus ESS driver code for Victron Energy Venus OS v3.20~35 Beta.

+This Project will not be developed anymore because there are similar drivers available.

+Check out my fork here: https://github.com/christian1980nrw/venus.dbus-modbus-eastron

 The default meter password is 1000 if anyone else needs it.

 Tested with the following equipment: